1. Why should I apply for the CTO Mentor Program?

 11. What if I miss a class?

 We encourage you to attend every session to fully benefit from the program.
-Unavoidable absences will be discussed with the CETPA Board an every attempt to develop and alternative for make up will be made.
+Unavoidable absences will be discussed with the CETPA Board and CTO Mentor Steering Committee and every attempt to develop and alternative for make up will be made.
 Absence from a session without explanation may result in being dropped from the program.

 12. What if I miss one or more assignments?

-Candidates must complete all prerequisits, homework assignments and any in-class assignments to be qualified for completion and certification.
+Candidates must complete all prerequisites, homework assignments and any in-class assignments to be qualified for completion and certification.

 13. Will my position and job title automatically change when I complete the project?